-Study finds late-life depression associated with increased risk for dementiaMay 2nd, 2013 in Psychology & Psychiatry /
+Study finds late-life depression associated with increased risk for dementiaMay 2, 2013 in Medicine & Health / Psychology & Psychiatry

 (Medical Xpress)—Late-life depression is associated with an increased risk for all-cause dementia, Alzheimer's disease and, most predominantly, vascular dementia, according to the results of a new meta-analysis published today in the British Journal of Psychiatry.